 - Set the library path environment variable to make sure that your machine uses the correct ODBC driver manager.
-For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 35. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
-For more information, see "Specifying the Locations of the Driver Configuration Files" on page 35.
+For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 36. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
+For more information, see "Specifying the Locations of the Driver Configuration Files" on page 36.

 After configuring the ODBC driver manager, you can configure a connection and access your data store through the driver.
-For more information, see "Configuring ODBC Connections" on page 37.